 7. Chioggia Beet

-chioggia beet cut and whole
+Chioggia beet cut and whole.

 8. Rainbow Swiss Chard

-rainbow swiss chards from above with dark grey background
+Rainbow Swiss chards from above with dark grey background.

 Fun fact(s): Swiss chard is part of the beet family.
 While beets are mostly grown for their roots, Swiss chards are mostly grown for their stems and leaves.
-One thing for sure though, is that its vibrant pink stems and veins make it an attractive addition to the garden and to our plates!

 Taste and Texture: Pink Swiss chard has a slightly bitter and earthy flavor with crunchy stems.